ApiLogicServer/Docs/docs/Sample-Genai.md

 ### API/App Automation

-API/App Autmation means the created project is executable.
+API/App Automation means the created project is executable.
 To run:

 1. Press **F5** to run
 2. Start your [Browser](http://localhost:5656/) to view: